 Skip to content

-Well, our amigo over at the Canadian Capitalist mentioned in his Friday update that the Star has an article about the “infamous” Smith Manoeuvre, which talks about Frasier Smith’s method for getting the interest on your mortgage tax-deductible.
+Our amigo over at the Canadian Capitalist gave an update on Friday.
+He mentioned that the Star has an article about the “infamous” Smith Manoeuvre.
+This article talks about Frasier Smith’s method for getting the interest on your mortgage tax-deductible.
 If you remember, I spoke of this “risky” trick a while back here.

-This is a risky game to play since it assumes you can invest intelligently enough not to lose your stake, so be careful, and I am NOT recommending this strategy either.
+This is a risky game to play.
+It assumes you can invest intelligently enough not to lose your stake.
+So be careful.
+I am NOT recommending this strategy either.

 the Smith Manoeuvre